CESNET/eInfra-docs/main/index.md

     Basic proficiency in Linux environments is required.

 In order to use the system for your calculations, you need basic proficiency in Linux environments.
-To gain this proficiency, we recommend you read the [introduction to Linux][e] operating system environments, and install a Linux distribution on your personal computer.
+To gain this proficiency, we recommend you to read the [Introduction to Linux][e] operating system environments, and install a Linux distribution on your personal computer.
 For example, the [CentOS][f] distribution is similar to systems on the clusters at IT4Innovations and it is easy to install and use, but any Linux distribution would do.